marina-nita/ds-project-finance/README.md

 2. Ensure required libraries are installed (`pip install -r requirements.txt`).
 3. Place dataset CSV at the expected path or modify the path in `03_data_loading.py`.

----

-## 📅 Commit Info

-Original work was completed in **December 2022**, and the commit history reflects this for archival accuracy.